helix-collective/hx-deploy-tool/docs/user-guide.md

 ## When to consider using another tool

-You have a plethora of applcations and microservices, for which you need to manage , deployment, scaling (per service/application and independent of), orchestration, load balancing and service distribution across multiple servers, it sounds like you may benefit from using one of the many orchestration tools available.
+You have a plethora of applcations and microservices, for which you need to manage , deployment, scaling (per service/application and/or per server independent of each other), orchestration, load balancing and service distribution across multiple servers, it sounds like you may benefit from using one of the many orchestration tools available.